japanj/pugs-detection/notebooks/README.md

 - Changing these hardware-related parameters may optimize training speed but **does not guarantee** identical model performance metrics and prediction output.

 ## Note
-- In the data acquisition notebooks, some data sources require users to have an account in order to download data and some dataset require users to download them manually.
-All details are listed inside the notebooks.
 - **Import libraries** section in each notebook can take up to **5-6 mins** if there is a lot of dependencies.
-- When you run the model training step (`6_model_training.ipynb`), it will automatically create a new versioned folder in `models/trained_models/` to store metrics and checkpoints.
-For example, if versions 0-8 already exist (containing my predefined model experiments), your first run will create `version_9/`.
 - Model training step can take up **1-2 hours** to complete (The estimated time is based on author's laptop hardware and hardware configuration setup in [config.yaml](/config.yaml)).
-Without setting up number of workers, model training step can take longer than 6 hours.
+Without setting up number of workers and using CPU, model training time can take **up to 9 hours** for each experiment.